copernicus-mogley/zkav.club/opportunities/gigs/README.md

 ← [Back to Opportunities](/opportunities/)

-ZK AV Club keeps small skill networks for people who help turn recordings into usable media and archive material.
+Zk Av Club keeps small skill networks for people who help turn recordings into usable media and archive material.

 These networks are how we find people when work appears.